CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_simulation/input_patha_correction_sim_appendix.md

 # **Appendix D — Anomaly Types and Penalties in Path‑A Processing**
 # ------------------------------------------------------------

-This appendix defines the anomaly types encountered in the 14‑case simulation and describes how Path A detects, scores, and propagates them.
+This appendix defines the anomaly types encountered in the **15‑case simulation** and describes how Path A detects, scores, and propagates them.
 Anomalies are **never repaired**; they are **diagnosed**, **penalized**, and **preserved** in the TP.

 Anomalies fall into four broad categories: